-As an institution of higher education receiving federal funds, St. Joseph's College of Nursing is required by the Drug-Free Communities Act of 1986 (the "Act") as amended by the Drug-Free Communities Act Amendments of 1989 (the "1989 Amendments") to certify to the U.S. Secretary of Education that it has adopted and implemented a program to prevent the unlawful use, possession or distribution of illicit drugs and alcohol by students.
+As an institution of higher education receiving federal funds, St. Joseph's College of Nursing is required by the Drug-Free Communities Act of 1986 (the "Act") as amended by the Drug-Free Communities Act Amendments of 1989 (the "1989 Amendments") to certify to the U.S. Secretary of Education that it has adopted and implemented a program to prevent the unlawful use, possession or distribution of illicit drugs and alcohol by students and employees.
 Accordingly, the College adopts the following policies:

-The College of Nursing prohibits the unlawful possession, use, sale or distribution of illicit drugs by its students, staff or guests on its property or as part of any College of Nursing activities.
+The College of Nursing prohibits the unlawful possession, use, sale or distribution of illicit drugs by its students, employees or guests on its property or as part of any activities.
 The possession, use, sale or distribution of drug paraphernalia also is strictly prohibited.
 Such substances and/or objects will be permanently confiscated by Administration or Security.
-Violation of this policy results in disciplinary action, up to and including termination, and may have legal consequences outside of the College of Nursing as well.
+Violation of this policy results in disciplinary action, up to and including termination, and may have legal consequences.

-Moreover, the College's policy stipulates that students are required to report to the academic and/or clinical area on time and in appropriate mental and physical condition in order to meet clinical and theoretical learning objectives.
+Moreover, the College's policy stipulates that students are required to report to the academic or clinical area on time and in appropriate mental and physical condition which enables them to carry out their clinical and theoretical learning objectives and duties.